Chess Against The Computer Hard

 Computer chess programs have been around for just as long as the game itself.
 In the early days, they were rudimentary and could be beaten by even the most basic of human players.
 However, over the years, computer chess programs have become increasingly sophisticated, and are now able to beat even the best human players.

-See also Playing Chess Against Computer
+See also Security Apps For Computer

 So, is it hard to beat computer chess?
 The answer is yes, it is hard to beat computer chess.
 Computer chess programs have become so sophisticated that they can calculate millions of moves per second, making them very difficult to beat.
 In addition, they are also able to take into account a wide range of factors, such as the position of the pieces on the board, the number of pieces remaining, and the player’s current position.
 This allows them to make very accurate moves, which can often catch human players off guard.